Haukaun/voice-pick-frontend/README.md

 - The layout directory consists of layout components that are used throughout the application like; bottom navigation bar, top header, menu drawers, etc...

 _Link to video explaining the structure: [Youtube Video](https://www.youtube.com/watch?v=UUga4-z7b6s&t=581s&ab_channel=WebDevSimplified)_

-## 2. Getting started

-### Prerequisites

-- XCode

-### Installing

-- Clone the repository
-- Change into the directory
-- Select device to run the application on (drop down next to play icon)
-- Run application via XCode using the play icon (top right)